Thank you! Our expert will call you shortly.

 What is Gartang Gali?

 Gartang Gali is an old wooden bridge hewn out of the side of a mountain in the border region of India and Tibet.
-This bridge stands at an elevation of about 3350 meters and was built by the Peshawari Pathans in the 17th Century.
-It was used to transport goods between India and Tibet, and people traded things like wool, salt, and spices across this dangerous route.
+This bridge stands at an elevation of about 3350 meters and was built by the Peshawari Pathans in the 17th Century .
+It was used to transport goods between India and Tibet, as people traded things like wool, salt, and spices across this route till 1962, Indo- China war .

 Presently, Gartang Gali has developed into a trekking trail, which attracts many people who wish to trek this trail and appreciate the engineering feat of the path.
 The wooden planks and beams, some of which have been well preserved, are dangerously placed on the cliff edge, providing spectacular views of the Jadung valley and the Bhagirathi river below.